rfrost777/tools/README.md

 # tools
-Assorted things I wrote for CTF's or other private enjoyments.
+Assorted tools I wrote for CTF's or other private enjoyments.